 Don’t know who your ACCI is?
-Contact the Scout Information Centre to find out.
+Contact the Scout Support Centre to find out.

 Once your ACC (I) and relevant Commissioner (County/Area/Region (Scotland)/Chief Commissioner) have approved your trip and are happy that you have the relevant permits and insurance they will notify HQ of your trip and then you can be on your way.

 Who does what: